 Red scale lifecycle

 You will probably never see a tiny, flying male red scale.
-They only live for about 6 hours and have only one purpose.
+They live for about 6 hours and have only one purpose.
 The females, however, attach themselves to your citrus trees, where they feed on your tree and give birth to 100 to 150 crawlers.
 Two or three crawlers are born every day to each female.
-These crawlers leave to their own feeding site.
+These crawlers leave to find their own feeding site.
 They can also be blown to nearby trees by the wind, or move from place to place by catching a ride on a bird in a practice known as phoresy - though I don’t know if they do it on purpose.
 Once they settle on a new location, both males and females begin to grow a waxy dome over themselves.
-Male covers are more elongated, while female covers are more round.
+Male covers are more elongated, while female covers are more rounded.
 Females molt two more times, while males molt under their first dome four times before taking to the air.

 Damage caused by California red scale

 Chlorosis, twig and branch dieback, fruit loss, and, in severe cases, tree death can all result from California red scale infestations.
 This damage most commonly occurs at the end of summer, when trees are water stressed and scale populations are at their peak.

 Scale insects are naturally protected from pesticides.
 And California red scale has developed a resistance to many insecticides, so, unless you are a commercial farmer or city government, you do not have access to chemicals powerful enough to kill off California red scale.
 [And would you really want to spray that stuff on your food?]
 Keeping your trees healthy with regular, deep summer irrigation will reduce water stress.
 And avoiding the use of broad spectrum insecticides will allow natural predators to do their thing against scale populations.
 Parasitic wasps and several varieties of lady beetles can provide significant control of scale insects.